lambdaisland/witchcraft-plugin/README.md

 ```

 Then use the build-plugin task, you need to tell it which server you will be
 using, and the API version.
-Currently only PaperMC 1.17 has been tested.

 ```
-clojure -T:build-plugin build :server paper :api-version 1.17
+clojure -T:build-plugin build :server glowstone :api-version 1.12 clojure -T:build-plugin build :server paper :api-version 1.17 clojure -T:build-plugin build :server spigot :api-version 1.17
 ```

+These will create two files each

+- `target/witchcraft-plugin-<version>-for-<server>-<api-version>.jar`
+- `target/witchcraft-plugin-<version>-for-<server>-<api-version>-shaded.jar`

+It is recommended to use the shaded version.
+For Glowstone you must use the
+shaded version.
+(Naether pulls in an old plexus-utils, which conflicts with
+tools.deps.alpha).

 Copy the plugin jar to your server's `plugins` directory

 ```
-$ cp target/witchcraft-plugin-0.0.3-for-paper-1.17.jar ~/PaperMC/plugins/
+$ cp target/witchcraft-plugin-0.0.7-for-paper-1.17-shaded.jar ~/PaperMC/plugins/
 ```

 The first time you run the server it will create a `deps.edn` and